kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

 ## chart directory

 In the `chart` directory, create a folder with the same name as your chart.
 Put all the files related to your chart in this folder.
-The system supports chart version 2.6.
+The system supports Helm version 2.6.

-> **NOTE:** Helm Broker uses the [helm wait](https://github.com/kubernetes/helm/blob/release-2.6/docs/using_helm.md#helpful-options-for-installupgraderollback) option to ensure that all the resources that a chart creates are available.
+> **NOTE:** The Helm Broker uses the [helm wait](https://github.com/kubernetes/helm/blob/release-2.6/docs/using_helm.md#helpful-options-for-installupgraderollback) option to ensure that all the resources that a chart creates are available.
 If you set your Deployment **replicas** to `1`, you must set **maxUnavailable** to `0` as a part of the rolling update strategy.

 ## plans directory